Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process

-\textbf{Calibration:} We follow the non-parametric method of calibration in \cite{kirchner2017estimation} and take inspiration from \cite{bacry2016estimation} to create a time grid at both linear and log scales to account for the slowness of the decay kernels.
+We follow the non-parametric method of calibration in \citealt{kirchner2017estimation} and take inspiration from \citealt{bacry2016estimation} to create a time grid at both linear and log scales to account for the slowness of the decay kernels.
 This method has the advantage of not having any priors on the shape of the kernels themselves (popular choices in the literature include exponential decay and power-law decay) since it is non-parametric.
-We fit parametric functions on each of these kernels on these point estimates and here we make use of power-law functions and exponential functions as the candidates.
-Unlike \cite{kirchner2017estimation}, however, we do not calibrate the parameters in 30-minute windows and average over a day's 13 windows, but rather we use the entire day's data to calibrate the parameters.
-We also modify the calibration methodology to account for the time-of-day dependence of the exogenous intensities as well as the spread dependent formulation we developed for in-spread queues.
-We calibrate the data for several days individually and test the stationarity (by day) of the calibrated parameters.
-Since we do see stationarity in the kernel parameters over multiple days, we conclude by using the average parameters over multiple days as our final calibrated parameters.
-We use a heuristic method to calibrate the order size distribution.
-A key observation is the preference of traders of round numbers in their order quantity.
-This is an important stylized fact of the order book dynamics so we make use of Dirac delta functions to add spikes in the distribution function to account for this.